 How does Scripture shape a church of covenant subjects of, or partners with, the King?

 How does Scripture disclose the church as the community gathered before the King?

 What insight does Scripture provide for how the church is to live as dual citizens of the Kingdom of God and earthly political nation-states?

 Since Scripture reveals to us the ever-present God who is King, what does it mean that the Church is the Worshippers of the King-Who-Is-Always-Present?

-The theme for 2019 is "Communicating the Kingdom".
-Under this banner we will hear papers and moderate a panel discussion on the following sub-topics, with their associated questions:
+The theme for 2019 was "Communicating the Kingdom".
+Under this banner we heard papers and moderated a panel discussion on the following sub-topics, with their associated questions:

 i.
 ‘Hearing the Gospel of the Kingdom’ – Jeannine Brown (Bethel University, St. Paul, MN): What does the gospel of the Kingdom have to say to the twenty-first century church?
 At what points do Jesus’s kingdom parables, discourses and signs offer encouragement and sustenance to a struggling post-Christendom church?
 At what points do they disrupt and destabilise the order that we have constructed or inherited?

 ii.
 ‘Proclaiming the Gospel of the Kingdom’ – Koert Van Bekkum (Theological University, Kampen, NL): How are we to convey the meaning of Jesus’s Kingdom proclamation and its present implications, within a contemporary context in which notions of kingdom and kingship are alien to the experience of many, and there is deep and widespread suspicion of authority claims and totalizing narratives?